Introduction: What is the Right Budget for your Small Business?

 As you guide your startup to success, your budget will be the roadmap, blueprint, and backbone for your business.
 Which is why, when putting a financial plan together from scratch, it’s important to be realistic and consider whether the types of information you incorporate are practical and useful.
 With that in mind, let’s start off with the basics.

-Chapter 1: Deciding What to Includerocket
+Chapter 1: Deciding What to Include

 As with any new plan, you want to map out what you know before anything else.
 If you’ve created your own personal budget in the past, this should come naturally.